Welcome to the DIRECT Greece Accepted Student Information page! Navigate the tabs below for everything you need to know before your epic adventure!

 Why should I apply?

-We have four types of program leaders on DIRECT, so there are multiple ways to plug in on the ground.
+We have three types of program leaders on DIRECT, so there are multiple ways to plug in on the ground.

 Ready to dive into this leadership role?
 Apply in your portal before the deadline!

 Check out the links below to our accommodations in Greece!
 Make sure to mark your luggage with our address in Athens in case your bags get lost en route to Greece.

 3A Veikou St